biodati/studio_help/docs/sections/networks/searching_networks.md

 3) If you hover your cursor over a network, it will be highlighted, and more icons will appear (4-10).

-4) The preview icon displays basic information about the network before you activating it.
+4) The preview icon displays basic information about the network before you activate it.

 5) The export icon allows you to export the network.
 See [[Exporting Networks]]